Science and Technology University Research Network (SATURN)

 The SATURN modeling system and observation network are integrated via an end-to-end computational infrastructure.
 This infrastructure provides real-time access to observation network data as well as timely access to a wide range of quality-controlled data, derived data-products, and modeling system outputs.

-SATURN is built upon and substantially expands a pioneering coastal margin observatory, CORIE.
-SATURN and CORIE are affiliated networks of the Northwest Association of Networked Ocean Observation Systems (NANOOS), the Pacific Northwest component of the Integrated Ocean Observing System (IOOS).
+SATURN is built upon, replaces and substantially expands a pioneering coastal margin observatory, CORIE (created 1996).
+SATURN is an affiliated network of the Northwest Association of Networked Ocean Observation Systems (NANOOS), the Pacific Northwest component of the Integrated Ocean Observing System (IOOS).